AIMS-Ghana/python-course/_days/02_varfun.md

 Your assignment:

+ - create a file in your local repository named `geom_formulae.py`
  - pick at least 10 other shapes or solids for geometric properties (*e.g.*, perimeter, area, volume, surface area)
  - implement those formulae as functions  and verify the results for dimensions that you can check with pen and paper
- - bonus: who can implement the most formulae?
+ - challenge: who can implement the most formulae?

 Feedback will be out of 10 points, 2 points corresponds to passing.
-Assignments are turned in by committing your work to your repository.
+Assignments are turned in by pushing your work to your GitHub repository.

  - To get any points at all, you must earn these 2:
     * have at least ten formulae, 1 point